CSI and forensics tape off car park near River Wyre in Thornton this morning

 CSI officers in white suits were seen entering the car park and returning to their vans with evidence bags.

-The cordon has since been lifted and the car park reopened to the public.
+The cordon at Skippool Creek has since been lifted and the car park reopened to the public.